matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

 participating keys so that clients can detect if another device is unexpectedly included in the conversation.

-Clients must confirm that the ``sender_key`` actually belongs to the device that sent the message.
+Clients must confirm that the ``sender_key`` belongs to the user that sent the message.